Metal Search

 Alt: Chart of what galvanic corrosion risks are in metal pairings.

-It’s essential to isolate the metals from each other electrically to prevent bimetallic corrosion.
-This can be achieved mechanically with non-conductive materials like plastic or Teflon fittings that surround the stainless steel fastener, preventing direct contact with the aluminum.
+It’s essential to isolate the metals from each other electrically to prevent galvanic coupling.
+This can be achieved mechanically with non-conductive materials like plastic or Teflon fittings that surround the stainless steel fastener, preventing direct electrical contact with the aluminum.